When you explore Ohio Wesleyan, you'll see obvious reasons why OWU stands out. Visit OWU and see:

 Best for Your Money

-U.S. News & World Report, Princeton Review, Fiske Guide, and others rank OWU among the top liberal arts universities in the nation.
+U.S. News & World Report, Princeton Review, Fiske Guide, and others rank OWU among the top liberal arts universities in America.

 "In today’s world, interdisciplinary thinking and lateral thinking are important skills.
 As a liberal arts student, you may not be learning a specific discipline like engineering or medicine, but your education is preparing you to ask questions."